ncooper76/Cpp_programs/README.md

 # Cpp_programs
-These are programs that I contributed to
+These are programs that I contributed to while I was a research assistant for MOJAVE: http://physics.purdue.edu/MOJAVE